Tuesday, August 29, 2017

 (3) When we were more rural, there was less social unrest.
 And those who were still rural could insulate themselves from a lot of it.
 Now that we're living on top of each other in cities and sizeable towns, we can't do that.
 If only for self-interest, there has to be some sort of safety net.
 The alternative is to spend a lot more on law enforcement and incarceration.

 (This is not to argue to liberal opposite that we must try to equalize income.
 That would be socialism.
 Of course, there are leaders on the Right that want to talk about any increase on taxes on the 1% for the public good as "socialism."
-I know this for a fact because I went to see my congressman, Representative Trent Franks, in person [knowing it was probably a lost cause but doing so, anyway] armed with facts, and he tried bringing up the "s" word.
-I shot that down... there was a long time that the top earners paid higher taxes in the 20th Century.
+I know this for a fact because I went to see my [former] congressman, Representative Trent Franks, in person [knowing it was probably a lost cause but doing so, anyway] armed with facts, and he tried bringing up the "s" word.
+I shut that down... there was a long time that the top earners paid higher taxes in the 20th Century.
 And they lived through it... quite well, in fact.)

 (4) The Koch Brothers, when you read their stuff thoroughly, would truly like to work their way down to a 0% tax rate.
 Think about that, if it really happens.
 No public roads, no public libraries, no student loans, no public education, no consistency from one state to another.
 Talk about your roving hoards in that scenario...